numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

      np.array([1.2], dtype=np.float32) + 1.

    to return a ``uint8`` or ``float32`` array respectively.
-This is further described in the documentation of `numpy.result_type`.
+This is further described in the documentation for :func:`numpy.result_type`.

 Copyright